videolan/x265/doc/reST/cli.rst

 	slices using param->rc.ipFactor and param->rc.pbFactor unless QP 0
 	is specified, in which case QP 0 is used for all slice types.
 Note that QP 0 does not cause lossless encoding, it only disables quantization.
-A truly lossless option may be added in a later release.
 Default disabled (CRF)

 	**Range of values:** an integer from 0 to 51

+.. option:: --lossless, --no-lossless

+	Enables true lossless coding by bypassing scaling, transform, quantization and in-loop filter processes.
+This is used for ultra-high bitrates with zero loss of quality.
+Default disabled.

 .. option:: --aq-mode <0|1|2>